 Ankle Still Swollen?
 Let’s Find Out Why.

 Chronic ankle swelling almost always has a diagnosable cause — and a treatable one.
-At Balance Foot & Ankle in Howell and Bloomfield Hills, MI, we use in-office ultrasound and X-ray to identify exactly what’s keeping your ankle from healing.
+At Balance Foot & Ankle in Howell and Bloomfield Township, MI, we use in-office ultrasound and X-ray to identify exactly what’s keeping your ankle from healing.

 Or call us at (810) 206-1402